 Summer is finally here, and you are wondering what to do in London, Ontario this summer with your children.
 We have you covered.
-Whether you are looking for toddler activities or things to do with older children, this London, Ontario blog covers all the favourite spots for family fun in and near Forest City.
+Whether you are looking for toddler activities or things to do with older children, this London, Ontario blog covers all the favourite spots for family fun in and near the Forest City.

 London, Ontario is a nice place to relax and unwind during summer.
-The city has numerous green spaces for hiking , several popular outdoor attractions that are perfect for family day trips as well as great places for indoor activities on a rainy day.
+The city has numerous green spaces for hiking and running , several popular outdoor attractions that are perfect for family day trips as well as great places for indoor activities on a rainy day.

 Make sure you check out this article that offers a list 28 perfect outdoor places where you can take your kids, have fun, be active together and spend time in the most ideal environment of all – in the nature.
+At no cost, too.

 OUTDOOR SUMMER ACTIVITIES FOR KIDS IN LONDON